Smiling face with a heart and check mark

 • Lumps and bumps: Do you have any on your body?
 Were they always there?
 Have they changed or grown?
 Do you check on them?

-• Pain and discomfort levels: Are you experiencing persistent and unexplained pain or discomfort?
+• Pain, discomfort levels, or fever: Are you experiencing persistent and unexplained pain or discomfort?
 How long has it lasted?
+Prolonged fever?

 For additional questions and a template to track your health changes, visit the Health Tracker page.